College Factual by our College Data Analytics Team

 Master's Degree Highest Degree Type

-There were approximately 109 visual & performing arts students who graduated with this degree at William Paterson University in the most recent data year.
-Graduates who receive their degree from the visual & performing arts program make an average of $24,373 in their early career salary.
+There were about 122 visual & performing arts students who graduated with this degree at William Paterson University in the most recent data year.
+Students who receive their degree from the visual & performing arts program make around $24,373 in the first couple years of working.

 More information about a degree in visual & performing arts from William Paterson University of New Jersey